Prawirdani/go-restapi-boilerplate/readme.md

 - Docs: https://github.com/swaggo/http-swagger
 - Secure Middleware: https://github.com/unrolled/secure

 Used most of the time for Layered Archi, probably suitable too for DDD.
+I'm not going to write any documentation, so if you want to use this, go play around and find out!